shimondoodkin/nodejs-autorestart/README.md

 # What is node.js auto restart
-It is a set of examples and a module with the problems solved simply.
+It is a set of examples and a module with common problems solved.
 It allows easy development and stable production.

  - Run on boot: